Or: Global Warming, Meet Lysenkoism; You Two Have a Lot in Common!

 If plants could speak they would scoff at the idea that there is too much CO2 in the atmosphere, and would likely thank us, profusely, for our recent modest contribution of this scarce yet indispensable gas.
 Because from a plant’s perspective, CO2, which they require to build tissue, has been in seriously short supply for at least the last several hundred thousand years.
 It is by definition a trace gas, with a current concentration in the atmosphere of only around four parts in every ten thousand, or .04 percent, by volume.

 As a point of reference, consider that at this moment in history the atmosphere contains about 800 gigatons of carbon dioxide.
-Of that number, roughly 29 gigatons are from human sources, four percent of the total.
-And of that number roughly 17 gigatons will be consumed by vegetation, leaving a net contribution of only 12 gigatons, or 1.5 percent of the total.
+Of that number, roughly 30 gigatons are from human sources, four percent of the total.
+And of that number roughly 17 gigatons will be consumed almost immediately by vegetation, leaving a net contribution of only 13 gigatons, or about 1.5 percent of the total.

 A recurrent motif of Alarmist doctrine is that the price of inaction is certain, imminent destruction.
 There is a cynical purpose to this intentionally terrifying scenario.
 If you are frightened out of your wits you cannot think straight.
 You don’t stop to analyze the message and pick up on its flaws and omissions.
 Fear subverts reason.
 And so you unthinkingly do as you are told.
 You submit meekly to higher taxes and gobs of new and opaquely named fees.
 You nod your head agreeably–Seems like a good idea!–when a humongous new Federal agency is created to administer a blizzard of onerous new regulations.
 You don’t question it when a handful of well-connected players come to monopolize the world’s energy markets, becoming obscenely rich in the process.
 You hide your disappointment–I suppose it’s for the best–when, in spite of all the sacrifices you and millions of others make, nothing really changes.
 Except the quality of your life, that is, which changes very much for the worse.
 In the end, you passively accept the new reality of lower living standards, higher prices, and restricted freedoms as the cost of Saving The Planet.